 - FastTrack: Many come to the CUA as experienced clergy, having come to a Universalist understanding during their ministry.
 For those who qualify with both ministry experience, and a traditional theological education, the process is simple: We check your references, and background.
 You write a few papers, and discuss things with our ordination committee.
 Assuming it’s a good fit, we will either officially recognize your existing ordination, or ordain you ourselves—whichever is best for your situation.

 - Traditional Education: A fully-accredited Seminary education is great.
 Many CUA clergy have attended a traditional seminary.
 If you want a paid career in chaplaincy or academia, you need to graduate from a fully-accredited seminary.
 We would love to help you through the CUA ordination process, while you attend a fully-accredited seminary!

 - Life Experience & Self Study: Some people have a lifetime of ministry, and self-education; but never earned a religious degree.
 We want to give those people life-experience & self-study credit.
 We have a guide to help you present your case for recognition of your studies, in a way that will count towards ordination.
 It’s not more work, it’s just a matter of showing us what you already know.
-This combines your knowledge with our existing FastTrack program.

 - Correspondence Education: If traditional seminary isn’t a good option for you, we offer a far less-expensive, unaccredited, minister training program.
 It’s a series of correspondence courses, plus a local internship.
 The coursework is similar to a traditional Seminary Master’s, but less intensive.
 See our education page for more on that.